 Volunteering can provide the chance to meet new people, share knowledge and experience and learn new skills, while giving something back to the community.

-There are many different volunteering opportunities available across the Department of Human Services (DHS), including in the areas of disability services, domiciliary care and women's information service.
+There are many different volunteering opportunities available across the Department of Human Services (DHS).
 Take a look at the list below to see what's available.

 Volunteer with the Community Visitor Scheme

 Community Visitors are trained volunteers who work in pairs to visit and inspect the facilities, and engage with as many clients as possible to hear about their experiences.
 They also make inquiries into client care and treatment.

 Community Visitors first communicate any issues to staff at the facility to try and resolve matters.
 They also provide the Principal Community Visitor with a written report on their visit.

 Further information, including who can apply and how to apply, can be found on the Community Visitor Scheme website.

 Help support the Women's Information Service

 Volunteers at Women’s Information Service (WIS) work with women from all different walks of life, and currently WIS have two areas of volunteering:

 WIS Shopfront and Community Engagement